icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```
 ______

-30. You will now have a clean Openstack Stein install and able to explore and add projects.
+30. You'll now have a clean Openstack Stein install and able to explore and add projects.
 Look on the Internet for
 installing Openstack user and projects.
 With the AllInOne install.
-We did not enable demo tentant, this can
+We did not enable the demo tentant, this can

-be enabled if you want an example to view.

-With the new OVN networking and full use of only openstack only commands the older version ScalableWebService will not
+be enabled if you want an example to view .With the new OVN networking and full use of only openstack only commands

-work in a reliable manner.
-I have made a new demo proejct that will work with Stein.
+the older version ScalableWebService will not work in a reliable manner.
+I've made a new demo proejct that will work
+with Stein.

 ```

      https://raw.githubusercontent.com/icarusfactor/openstack-Installs/master/stein/ScalableWebService-Stein

 ```
+______